a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-states.md

 ![player-walking.gif](../../../assets/images/player-walking.gif)

-If the player is on the ground and either the right or left arrow key is pressed, the player will enter its `WALKING` state, where it will move either left or right in the level.
-If no keys are pressed while in this state, the player will stop moving and go back into its `STANDING` state.
+If the player is on the ground and either the right or left arrow key is pressed, the player will enter its `WALKING` flagManager, where it will move either left or right in the level.
+If no keys are pressed while in this flagManager, the player will stop moving and go back into its `STANDING` flagManager.
 How fast the player walks is determined by the `walkSpeed` instance variable.
-The `playerWalking` method contains the logic for the `WALKING` state.
+The `playerWalking` method contains the logic for the `WALKING` flagManager.
 The player will change the direction it's facing based on which arrow key is pressed.

 While walking, the player uses either the `WALK_RIGHT` or `WALK_LEFT` animation.